Greece Digital Nomad Visa Guide (2024)

 Athens is followed by Thessaloniki, which currently has around 20 coworking spaces.

-Unfortunately, other cities do not have so many coworking spaces, so it is definitely an aspect where additional work has to be done.
+Unfortunately, other cities do not have so many coworking spaces, so there’s room for improvement on these fronts.

 Expense #7: Internet

-The price of the internet varies depending on the type of internet you purchase, and whether you take it with double or triple play (telephone + cable network).
+The internet price varies depending on the type of Internet you purchase, and whether you take the double or triple play service (telephone + cable network).

 Do digital nomads pay taxes in Greece?